Lady Gaga & Bradley Cooper Dating Rumors Surge After Incriminating Photo Surfaces, Per ‘Daily Mail’

 “When you’re singing love songs, that’s what you want people to feel.
 I’m an artist and I guess [Bradley and I] did a good job. fooled ya!”
 Gaga added, while comparing her relationship with Cooper to the one she shares with singer Tony Bennett, whom she released an album with back in 2014.

-However, Lady Gaga and Bradley Cooper’s performances as Jackson and Ally, as well as their strong on-screen connection in A Star is Born seems to have holding out hope that the couple will eventually get together.
+However, Lady Gaga and Bradley Cooper’s performances as Jackson and Ally, as well as their strong on-screen connection in A Star is Born, seems to have fans holding out hope that the couple will eventually get together.